anton-tchekov/unholy-c/README.md

 **1.** `memory_XX` functions:

-One of the goals for this project to be able to be run on an AVR with external memory.
+One of the goals for this project to be able to be run on an AVR with external memory (23LC1024).
 Since the chips have very little internal RAM (eg. 2048 bytes for an ATMega328, the one on an Arduino UNO), I am using these functions to access the external memory.
 When compiling for an OS target, the external memory is simulated by an equally sized, flat u8-array.

 **2.** In some places, the Tokenizer does things that are actually the job of the parser, (best example: string literals)